A Dive Belize Trip Report

 The dive boat is a fibreglass hull 150 HP speedboat that takes a maximum of 8 divers.
 It is equipped with emergency oxygen, first aid, VHF radio and compass for safety.
 It has a tank rack, canvas canopy for shade, steel ladders for water exists, and divers have free drinking water.
 A boat skipper and divemaster are present on all trips.

 We made 2 dives per day during my visit.
-There are approximately 50 dive sites along the eastern coast line of Ambergris Caye so there is no need to dive the same site more than once.
+There are approximately 50 dive sites along the eastern coast line of Ambergris Caye so there is no need to visit the same site more than once.
 Guests that book 1 week stays have a one day dive trip to either the Blue Hole or Turneffe Reef included, to add to the value and variety of the programme.

 Sites are typically 15-25m deep and feature 'finger-roll' reefs - reef spurs running out from the main body of the barrier reef, in the form of rolls, getting deeper as you dive away from the main reef.
 The spurs form gullies with many ledges, channels, swim-throughs.
 The reef is predominantly made up of sea fans, small gorgonians, vase and tube sponges, some small hard coral formations and grasses.
 Manatees have been seen on occasion.